Thursday, 19 March 2026

 Summary :

 This story is about a wealthy English woman, Mrs. Packletide who is obsessed with outshining her social rival, Loona Bimberton.
-When Loona gains attention for having been carried eleven miles in an aeroplane, Mrs. Packletide decides she must achieve something even more impressive to regain social admiration.
+When Loona gains attention of the society for having been carried eleven miles in an aeroplane.
+At this, Mrs. Packletide gets envious of her and decides that she must achieve something even more impressive to gain social admiration and fame in the world around.

-She chooses to hunt a tiger in India, not out of courage or love for adventure, but purely to impress others and humiliate Loona.
+She chooses to hunt a tiger in India, not because she is bold or courageous, nor she has love for adventure She has one and only intention to impress others and humiliate Loona.
 Through arrangements made by locals, a very old and weak tiger is selected for her hunt.
-The villagers promise that the tiger will be easy to kill, as it has been preying only on domestic animals and is too feeble to hunt properly.
+The villagers promise that the tiger will be easy to kill, as it has been preying only on domestic animals and is too feeble to hunt.

-Mrs. Packletide agrees to pay a large sum of money to the villagers to organize the hunt.
-A platform is built in a tree, and she is accompanied by her paid companion, Miss Mebbin, who is known for her stinginess and practical nature.
+Mrs. Packletide agrees to pay a large sum of money to the villagers to organise the hunt.
+A platform is built in a tree, and she is accompanied by her paid companion, Miss Mebbin, who is known for her greed for money and practical nature.

-On the night of the hunt, a goat is tied as bait to attract the tiger.
-When the tiger appears, Mrs. Packletide fires her gun.
-However, instead of killing the tiger directly, her shot frightens the goat, which breaks free and runs.
-The sudden movement causes the already weak tiger to die of shock (heart failure), not from the bullet.
+On the night of the hunt, the villagers arrange for a goat that is tied as bait to attract the tiger.
+When the goat bleats, tiger appears and Mrs. Packletide fires the gun.
+However, instead of killing the tiger, her shot frightens the goat, that breaks free and runs away.
+The sudden movement and loud sound of the shot causes the already weak tiger to die of shock and heart failure, and not from the bullet.

-The villagers, eager to receive their payment, pretend that Mrs. Packletide successfully killed the tiger.
+The villagers, eager to receive their payment, start pretending and celebrating that Mrs. Packletide successfully killed the tiger.
 She gains fame and is celebrated for her bravery.
-A tiger skin is prepared, and she plans to present it as a gift to Loona Bimberton.
+A tiger skin is prepared, and she throws a party for Mrs. Loona Bimberton and plans to present a brooch made of tiger skin as a gift to Loona Bimberton and then enjoy the emotion of jealousy on her face.

 However, Miss Mebbin, who witnessed the truth, begins to blackmail Mrs. Packletide.
-She threatens to reveal that the tiger died of fright rather than being shot.
+She threatens to reveal to Loona that the tiger died of fright rather than being shot by Mrs. Packletide.
 Using this secret, Miss Mebbin forces Mrs. Packletide to buy her a cottage as the price of her silence.

 In the end, Mrs. Packletide abandons her passion for big-game hunting, claiming that the “incidental expenses” are too high, which was an ironic reference to the cost of Miss Mebbin’s blackmail.